charnesp/invoxia_gps_tracker/CONTRIBUTING.rst

 This project has been set up using PyScaffold 4.1.1.
 For details and usage information on PyScaffold see https://pyscaffold.org/.

-When an new release of PyScaffold is available, update the scaffold of invoxia with::
+When an new release of PyScaffold is available, update the scaffold of gps_tracker with::

     putup --update